Yoga’s experiments are made in consciousness

 If he goes into meditation, he’ll begin to find in himself, and in the universe, that there’s something deeper than particles pushing each other.
 There’s an underlying energy.
 We’re now coming to the view of empty space as full of potential.
 It’s seething with energy; particles creating and annihilating each other.
 I’m going to read this again; these scientific things prove nothing Yogic.
 They only remove obstacles to our considering Yoga truth.
 The key to the interpretation of the stability of atoms – that’s why the electron doesn’t fall into the nucleus – is the idea that each cubic centimetre of space contains an enormous amount of untapped energy, called zero-point energy – well, we needn’t go on into it.
 But the estimate, the semi-humorous estimate is that in a vacuum in a lightbulb, there is enough of this zero-point energy, if it could be harnessed, to boil all the oceans in the world, or explode the world.

-Now, this is a Yoga truth; that empty space – the word for space in Sanskrit is ‘akasha’, which means shining brilliantly, radiating energy.
-Now, this was his second realisation.
-Now, all this is still, when we read about it and hear about it, it’s only theory.
-And just as any scientific experiment, this has to be confirmed in a laboratory of practice.
-And these Yoga experiences and truths have to be confirmed, otherwise they’re beautiful dreams.
+Now, this is a Yoga truth; that empty space – the word for space in Sanskrit is ‘akasha’, which means shining brilliantly – is radiating energy.
+This was his second realisation.
+Now, all this is still, when we read about it and hear about it, only theory, and just as any scientific experiment, this has to be confirmed in a laboratory of practice.
+These Yoga experiences and truths have to be confirmed, otherwise they’re beautiful dreams.
 But nevertheless, they are put forward in the Upanishad.

 © Trevor Leggett